Login Sign Up

 • Publish Original Content: Blog posts, videos, infographics, or even simple text posts can showcase your knowledge.

-Write a LinkedIn article addressing a common pain point in your industry.
+Example: You can write a LinkedIn article addressing a common pain point in your industry.

-Create a quick explainer video on a topic your audience struggles with.
+You can also create a quick explainer video on a topic your audience struggles with.

-4. Building Strong Relationships Online
+Pillar 4: Building Strong Relationships Online

-At its core, social selling is about relationships, not transactions.
 To turn prospects into long-term customers, you need to focus on building trust and fostering genuine connections.

-Tips for Building Lasting Relationships:
+Tips for Building Lasting Relationships

 • Be Consistent: Regular touchpoints are key to staying top-of-mind.
 This could be as simple as commenting on their posts, sending a quick “thought you’d find this helpful” message, or sharing relevant resources.